 - Kemp’s ridley sea turtles are found in shallow coastal regions.
 They prefer to live in waters with muddy or sandy bottoms.
 Male individuals are found only offshore while the females come to the shores for nesting.

 - Olive Ridley sea turtles mostly inhabit shallow waters and stay about 15 km offshore.
 They prefer to feed and take sunbath in shallow seas.
 They are also observed in the open ocean.

-- Hawksbill sea turtles are found in hard bottomed and reef habitats.
+- Hawksbill sea turtles are found in hard-bottomed and reef habitats.
 They are also found in lagoons of oceanic islands, shoals, and continental shelves.
-Generally, they are found in shallow waters with less than 60 feet depth.
+Generally, they are found in shallow waters less than 60 feet in depth.
 Young individuals inhabit masses of floating sea plants, such as sargassum, because they can not dive in deep waters.

 - Flatback sea turtles inhabit the tropical and subtropical waters with soft-bottomed sea beds.
-Females prefer to make their nesting site in sandy beaches of tropical and subtropical regions.
+Females prefer to make their nesting site on sandy beaches of tropical and subtropical regions.